What is the “Harvest Moon,” and why is the Harvest Moon special?

 At the start of spring, the opposite applies.
 The full Moon is in the section of the zodiac that has the steepest angle with respect to the eastern horizon.
 For several days bracketing the full Moon nearest the vernal equinox, the delay in moonrise is as much as 75 minutes (at 42 degrees north latitude).

 Here is another way of expressing what happens with the Harvest Moon: It is in this part of the zodiac that the Moon’s eastward (orbital) motion has its largest northward component.
 For observers in Earth’s Northern Hemisphere, the farther north an object is in the heavens, the longer an arc it makes across the sky, and the longer a time it is visible above the horizon.
 Thus, to say that the Moon is getting rapidly farther north each night around the time of the Harvest Moon is to say that, for northern latitudes on Earth, it will keep rising distinctly earlier than would otherwise be expected—nearly the same time as the night before.

-As a final note, I should add that it is not just western civilization that has given special importance to the Harvest Moon.
-This Moon is for Chinese people everywhere the occasion for the Festival of the August Moon (the “August” is through a calendar discrepancy) or Mid-Autumn Festival (in some cultures, the equinoxes and solstices have been considered the middle of the seasons).
+As a final note, I should add that it is not just Western civilization that has given special importance to the Harvest Moon.
+For Chinese people everywhere, this full Moon is the occasion for the Festival of the August Moon (the “August” is through a calendar discrepancy) or Mid-Autumn Festival (in some cultures, the equinoxes and solstices have been considered the middle of the seasons).
 This festival is celebrated with joyful games and the eating of “Mooncakes.”